kirin-vn/lexer/README.md

 ####  Continuation verse

 A __*continuation verse*__ is a verse that is intended to continue uninterrupted from the preceding verse.
-It begins with a `<` character.
+It begins with a `<` character and is followed by a span.

     < This is a continuation verse.

+If the first verse which is output by a block is a continuation verse, then it (and any other remaining verses in the block) are treated as though they were a part of the preceding block.

+                @CHARACTER
+        Here is some dialogue.

+        <  %%  It's okay for the continuation verse to be empty.
+        This is still dialogue even though it appears in the next block.
+        (+and this parenthetical +sets character attributes +not setting ones)

+This is particularly handy when combined with moments and cycle blocks; for example, the following code can be used to cycle through character dialogue:

+                @CHARACTER
+        I need to tell you something.
+        => I REALLY LIKE YOU

+    .I REALLY LIKE YOU

+        :{
+            < I really
+            < really
+            < really
+            < really
+            < really
+            < really like you.
+        }

+Because only one of them will be processed at a time, each verse in the cycle block needs to be a continuation verse.

 Continuation verses are distinguished from continuation *lines* (which begin with a `;`) in that continuation verses are verses in their own right.

 ####  Plain verse

 A __*plain verse*__ is an unadorned verse which does not fit into any of the categories above.
+It consists solely of a span.

         This is a line of plain verse.

-Plain verses may optionally be preceded by an `_`, which will be ignored.
+As with all spans, the span content of plain verses may optionally be preceded by an `_`, which will be ignored.
 This is useful in instances where the verse would otherwise be interpreted as a different type.
 You can use two `_` characters if you need one to be rendered.

         _...I didn't even know what to think.
         __emily, that was her username, with a single initial underscore.
         _(What kind of a username was that?)

 ###  Block types: